Locally (co)Cartesian fibrations as realisation fibrations and the classifying space of cospans: A cubical pasting lemma for homotopy Cartesian squares

 \section{A cubical pasting lemma for homotopy Cartesian squares}

-In the two upcoming sections we will work with homotopy pullbacks and squares that are homotopy Cartesian at certain point, a notion we define below in \ref{defn:locCartSqr}.
-In this section we establish a technical tool for manipulating such squares.
-First, recall the pasting law for pullbacks: \begin{lem}[The (homotopy) pullback pasting law] For any diagram of the shape

-where the right hand square is homotopy Cartesian the following are equivalent: \begin{itemize} \item the left hand square is homotopy Cartesian. \item the big rectangle is homotopy Cartesian. \end{itemize} \end{lem} \begin{proof} The pasting law is well-known for strict pullbacks in any category.
-(One can also verify the respective universal properties by hand.)
-To see that the lemma also holds for homotopy pullbacks in any model category, simply replace all maps in the diagram by fibrations. \end{proof}

-While the definition of a Cartesian edge \ref{defn:Cart} asks for a certain diagram to be homotopy Cartesian, it's local counter-part only asks for two specific homotopy fibers to be equivalent.
-We formalise this notion: \begin{defn} We say that a commutative diagram of spaces
+While the definition of a Cartesian edge \ref{defn:Cart} asks for a certain diagram to be homotopy Cartesian, its local counter-part only asks for two specific homotopy fibers to be equivalent.
+We now formalise this notion: \begin{defn} We say that a commutative diagram of spaces

 is \emph{homotopy Cartesian at a point} $c \in C$, if the induced map on homotopy fibers

 is a weak equivalence. \end{defn}